dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 # New Tracker

-In version V2.36 DHIS2 introduced a set of brand new tracker endpoints dedicated to importing and querying tracker entities (tracked entity, enrollments, events, relationships, …).
+In version V2.36 DHIS2 introduced a set of brand new tracker endpoints dedicated to importing and querying tracker entities (tracked entity, enrollments, events, relationships).
 These endpoints set a discontinuity with earlier implementations given that re-engineering endpoints allowed developers to improve, redesign and use smarter solutions to overall improve tracker.

 Newly introduced endpoints: